Local and mayoral elections 2025: Key results and trends

 Moreover, on three of the councils where Reform now has a majority, Derbyshire, Doncaster and Staffordshire, the party did not have a single councillor before polling day.

-In a further three councils Reform are now the largest party, though short of a majority: Leicestershire, Warwickshire and Worcestershire, all of which were previously run by the Tories with majority control.
+In a further four councils, Reform are now the largest party, though short of a majority: Cornwall, Leicestershire, Warwickshire and Worcestershire, all of which were previously run by the Tories.

 Reform’s advance has not been consistent in every area that held elections on Thursday, however.